emastho/vixenydocs/src/routes/library/wrap/+page.md

 console.log(await mocked(request).then((r) => r.text()));
 ```

+#### Practical Use

+- **Testing**: Useful for testing petition behavior with different
+  configurations.
+- **Mocking**: Allows for mocking requests and responses for testing purposes.

 ### petitionWithoutCTX

-The `petitionWithoutCTX` method in the `wrap` framework is a specialized
-function designed to allow petitions to operate independently of the broader
-context typically managed by the `composer`.
-This method is essential for
+Allows petitions to operate independently of the broader context managed by the
-scenarios where a petition must execute with a fixed, predetermined setup,
-ensuring its behavior remains consistent and unaffected by external
-configurations.
+composer, ensuring consistent behavior with a fixed setup

-#### Functionality:
+#### Functionality

 - **Context Independence**: Petitions added with `petitionWithoutCTX` do not
   depend on the context provided by the `composer`.
 This makes them suitable for